IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 identification is required.
 The version that precedes the qualifier should be a version of the release that was **already released**.

-**Important:** release artefacts should never contain git hash qualifiers.
+**Important:** release artifacts should never contain git hash qualifiers.

 ### Valid release objects names